-Adding a granny flat to the grounds of your property is a move which can bring a multitude of benefits.
+Adding a granny flat to the grounds of your property is a move that can bring a multitude of benefits.
 This installation will offer individuals the chance to make money from renting it out or alternately it can be used as additional space for a family member to live in.
-When it comes to the renovation or the construction of this scale, homeowners want to make sure that it is not only fit for purpose, but that it can also add some value to the property.
+When it comes to a renovation or construction of this scale, the safety of workers and visitors on site is paramount.
+Therefore, having the correct hazard warning sign in place is essential, to warn of drops, machinery, moving vehicles, and more.
+Good health and safety practices like this will help to reduce the incidence of workplace accidents.
+Once construction is complete, homeowners want to make sure that it is not only fit for purpose, but that it can also add some value to the property.
 Even if an individual has no plans to sell right away, it is always worthwhile seeking out options to add value to a property.
-So the question is whether or not a granny flat is something which can give additional value to your property?
+So the question is whether or not a granny flat is something that can give added value to your property?
 Let’s take a look.

 Reasons Why A Granny Flat Could Add Value

 Whilst we do know that granny flats offer an opportunity for income, that in itself doesn’t add value to the property.
 The added value comes from the opportunity for the buyer to use the granny flat for various reasons whether it be used as a home, a guest house or a rental option.
 Another reason why granny flats add value to a property is because of the flexibility which they offer to the likes of a growing family.
 For example, the prospect of an older teenager being able to take up residence in the future is certainly alluring to many young families who are looking for a long term home.